gurudarshan266/Perfuse/README.md

 Storage Server IP must be set in StorageServer/constants.py file

 To run Client use:
-python fusefs.py <IP address of chunk server>
+python fusefs.py "IP address of chunk server"

 To run Storage Server use:
-python storage_server.py <IP address of chunk server>
+python storage_server.py "IP address of chunk server"

 Visusalizer used in the demo was forked from PubNub.
 AJAX, RabbitMQ and Web Workers were added to create asynchronous events on the map during file ransfers.
 Code is available at: https://github.com/gurudarshan266/webgl-visualization.git